MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Methodology

 Existing SLG models \cite{zuo2025soke,baltatzis2024nsa,zuo2024simple,arkushin2023ham2pose} are typically evaluated using dynamic time warping (DTW) error \cite{arkushin2023ham2pose} and back-translation (BT) \cite{saunders2020progressive}.
 However, DTW error may over-optimistically reflect model performance since it measures the minimum distance between generated and ground-truth sequences.
 Moreover, its computation is inefficient due to the reliance on dynamic programming.
 On the other hand, BT evaluates performance in the text space, which overlooks the visual and multi-cue nature of sign language, and the translation process itself introduces unavoidable errors \cite{SiLVERScore}.
 To address these issues, we propose two new metrics that serve as effective alternatives.

-\textbf{SiBLEU -- Straightforward and Efficient Evaluation.} For LM-based SLG approaches, signs are tokenized, which enables a straightforward evaluation by computing BLEU scores \cite{papineni2002bleu} over generated tokens against ground-truth tokens.
+\textbf{SiBLEU -- Straightforward and Efficient Evaluation in the Token Space.} For LM-based SLG approaches, signs are tokenized, which enables a straightforward evaluation by computing BLEU scores \cite{papineni2002bleu} over generated tokens against ground-truth tokens.
 We term this the SiBLEU score.
-A higher SiBLEU indicates greater overlap with the ground truth.
+A higher SiBLEU indicates greater overlap with the ground-truth tokens.

 \textbf{SiCLIP -- Evaluation in a Joint Embedding Space.} In related domains such as human motion generation \cite{tevet2022motionclip,meng2025rethinking} and text-to-video generation \cite{zhang2024controlvideo,wu2023tune-a-video,xing2024simda}, CLIP \cite{clip} is widely used to evaluate the alignment between prompts (texts) and generations in a joint-embedding space.
-Motivated by this, we train a CLIP model over ground-truth sign-text pairs, and adopt retrieval-based metrics \cite{bensabath2025text,petrovich2023tmr,jiang2024signclip} for evaluating the semantic alignment between texts and generated signs.
+Motivated by this, we train a CLIP model over ground-truth sign-text pairs in the training sets, and adopt retrieval-based metrics \cite{bensabath2025text,petrovich2023tmr,jiang2024signclip} for evaluating the semantic alignment between texts and generated signs.
 More details are provided in the supplement.